fbotathome/fbot_navigation/README.md

 1. Error: Either left or right wheel...index[0]
    Fix: Check if the base is on and if the base and emergency buttons wires are connected and working.
 2. Error: Robot not appearing after pose estimation
-   Fix: Check the section "What to check before running", however, before restarting try running ```bash sudo udevadm control --reload-rules && sudo service udev restart && sudo udevadm trigger```
+   Fix: Check the section "What to check before running", however, before restarting try running ```sudo udevadm control --reload-rules && sudo service udev restart && sudo udevadm trigger```

 ---